Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 What to know:

-- Oregon CHL still valid if you have one
+- Your Oregon CHL is still valid

 - No duty to inform

-Bottom line: Easy, full reciprocity.
+Bottom line: Easy trip.
+Full reciprocity.

 Oregon to California

-- Transport under FOPA - Unloaded, locked, separate ammo
+- Transport under FOPA.
+Unloaded, locked, ammo separate.

 California law:

-- Does NOT recognize any out-of-state licenses
+- Does not honor any out-of-state license

-- Violating = felony charges
+- Violation means felony charges

 Bottom line: Don’t carry in California unless you have a CA CCW.